Original Publish Date: Apr 12, 2017

 - Cheques – new cheques will be needed with the business name including legal ending

-- tax accounts – HST, payroll, WSIB, etc will need to be set up or changed
+- Tax accounts – HST, payroll, WSIB, etc. will need to be set up or changed

 What do I do with my Sole Proprietorship after Incorporation has been completed?

-Ontario Incorporation Vs. Federal Incorporation
+Provincial Incorporation Vs. Federal Incorporation

 Both jurisdictions for incorporation offer the following: